Sandboxes¶

 In situations where there is a conflict between the state of the sandbox and the production tenant, that conflict must be resolved before any changes in the sandbox can be promoted to the production tenant.

-If you need a table or database in both production and your sandbox, create it in one or the other and do a merge.
-If you create it in both places, you’re going to get one or more of the validation errors listed below.
+If you need a table or database in both production and sandbox environments, create it in one or the other, and then merge the environments.

 Error |